If you have too much debt, you may not want to do anything that will harm your credit score.

 Mrs D’s problems are getting worse.
 She may want to carry on with her current payment arrangements, but they are too high for her to manage.
 She is probably going to struggle repaying the new credit in a few months.
 She needs to take some debt advice about her options, even though they may involve defaults.

 Also these payment arrangements will be damaging her credit score for many years.
 A default would drop off after six years, but payment arrangements will stay for six years after the balance is settled.

 Mr E – in a DMP but advised to go bankrupt

-Mr E is in his mid 30s and has been in a DMP for a year after having job and health problems in his 20s.
-He is paying more than £150 a month, but it will take more than ten years to repay all his debts.
+Mr E is in his mid 30s and has been in a DMP for a year after his income dropped with Covid-19 and he originally took payment breaks.
+He is paying about £150 a month, but it will take more than fifteen years to repay all his debts.
 His DMP firm originally said he should go bankrupt, but Mr E was hoping to avoid that.
 At his first DMP annual review, his situation hasn’t changed much and bankruptcy has again been suggested as his energy bills will be going up so his DMP payments have to be reduced.

 Mr E’s main concern is that he wants to be able to get a mortgage in future.

 But Mr E has little chance of ever getting a mortgage on the course he is currently on.
 It’s going to take too long to repay his debts, then he would need to save a deposit.

 He shouldn’t let what is little more than a fantasy about buying a house in future stop him from taking the right decision about his debts now.